 How the 10-Year Contractor Statue of Repose Works in Relation to Maryland Condominium HOA Construction Defects Claims

-The 10-Year Contractor Statute of Repose bars condominium and HOA construction defect legal claims or “causes of action” against contractors, architects, and engineers, when the resulting injury to property or person for which damage is sought occurred more than 10 years after the completion of an “improvement to real property,” such as a condominium building, clubhouse, retaining wall or stormwater management pond.
+The 10-Year Contractor Statute of Repose bars condominium and HOA construction defect legal claims (“causes of action”) against contractors, architects, and engineers, when the resulting injury to property or person for which damage is sought occurred more than 10 years after the completion of an “improvement to real property.”

-If the resulting property damage or injury from a defect occurs within the 10-year period, a cause of action can “accrue” Maryland’s general 3-year statue limitations (CJ §5-101) .
+If the resulting property damage or injury occurs within the 10-year period, a cause of action can “accrue” under Maryland’s general 3-year statue limitations (CJ §5-101).
 If the resulting damage or injury occurs after the 10-Year Period, the cause of action does not accrue, and the claim is barred.

-Example: If a condominium roof collapses 15 years after the building’s completion due to defective construction, a claim against the roofing contractor would likely be barred.
-If the collapse occurred within 10 years, the association would typically have 3 years from discovery to file a lawsuit.
+Example: If a condominium roof collapses 15 years after the building’s completion due to defects in the original construction, a claim against the roofing contractor would likely be barred.
+If the roof collapse occurred within 10 years, the association would typically have 3 years from the collapse to file a lawsuit.

 The 20-Year Statue of Repose